venkeyz/roblox-fflags/fastflags/misc.md

     "FStringTencentAuthPath": "null"
 }
 ```
-### omg i cant believe roblox is that dumb to do this...
+### omg i can't believe roblox is that dumb to do this...
 added by @pixelyloaf
 ```json
 {